aldian/slack-guardian/README.md

 1. Create a new app on `api.slack.com`.
 2. Copy the Slack bot token to the AWS Secret Manager.
 Name it `slack-bot-token`.
 3. Copy the Slack signing secret to the AWS Secret Manager.
 Name it `slack-signing-secret`.
+4. Create your OpenAI secret key and copy it to the AWS Secret Manager.
+Name it `openai-secret-key`.
-4. Configure your GitHub token and copy it to the AWS Secret Manager.
+5. Configure your GitHub token and copy it to the AWS Secret Manager.
 Name it `github-token`.

 ## Usage